 What About the Vancouver Bitcoin ATM Ban?

 In the summer of 2019, an idea was floated by the Vancouver police and city to ban Bitcoin ATMs from operating in the city due to police concerns about money laundering.
-Vancouver has a reputation as a money-laundering hot-spot for several reasons (casinos, etc.) The idea made national headlines but seems to have gone nowhere as of the end of 2019.
+Vancouver has a reputation as a money-laundering hot-spot for several reasons (casinos, etc.) The idea made national headlines but seemed to have gone nowhere as of the end of 2019.

 - badgercoin.com (supports Bitcoin (BTC), Litecoin (LTC) and Ethereum (ETH) currently)